 Financial assets, classified as other receivables, and other financial liabilities are recorded at amortised cost using the effective interest rate method, less any impairment losses.
 The effective interest rate is the rate that exactly discounts estimated future cash flows through the expected life of the financial instrument to the net carrying amount of the financial asset or liability.

 15.10 IMPAIRMENT

-Financial assets that are recorded at amortised cost are reviewed at each financial statement date to determine whether there is objective evidence of impairment.
-If any such evidence exists, an impairment loss is recognised in the Statement of Changes in Net Assets as the difference between the asset's carrying amount and the recoverable amount.
+Financial assets which are recorded at amortised cost are reviewed at each financial statement date to determine whether there is objective evidence of impairment.

 15.11 DERECOGNITION